timholds/font-familiarity/README.md

 [ ] Compare my model to a LoRA of gemmapali or a multimodal llama

 # TODO
+[ ] move the class embedding generation into prep train test data.py?
+Otherwise go back to using a class embedding argument in the frontend_app.py instead of searching for it in the dataset folder
 [ ] fix the error when uploading an image
 [ ] add some processing to resize images coming in and make them single channel [ ] remove the model saving part for the sweep. once we know which model trains best we can retrain it and reanble the saving.